apizee/ApiRTC-ios/README.md

 ## Handle presence group events

-When any group that you are subscribed to is updated, `Session` will receive `contactListUpdated` event that may be handled like this:
+When any group that you are subscribed to is updated, `Session` will receive `contactListUpdated` event contained updated `PresenceGroup` and `PresenceGroupUpdate` object separately contained a new data.
+It may be handled like this:

 ```
 ApiRTC.session.onEvent { (event) in
     switch event {
     ...
-    case .contactListUpdated(let presenceGroup, let diff):
+    case .contactListUpdated(let presenceGroup, let groupUpdate):

-        switch diff.type {
+        switch groupUpdate.type {
         case .join:
-            let joinedContacts = diff.contacts
+            let joinedContacts = groupUpdate.contacts
             ...
         }
     }